Skip to content

 #Bottom Line

-Start with Fix 1.
-It’s the cause in roughly half of all cases.
-If the alarm sounds fine during a quick test but fails at actual wakeup time, Fix 5 (Bluetooth routing) is next.
+Start with Fix 1: checking the alarm sound.
+A tone set to None is the cause in roughly half of all cases we’ve seen.
+If the alarm sounds fine during a manual test but fails at wakeup time, Fix 5 (Bluetooth routing) is your next stop.

 #Frequently Asked Questions

-#Why does my iPhone alarm vibrate but not make sound?
+Why does my iPhone alarm vibrate but not make any sound?

 The alarm tone is set to None.
-Open Clock, tap Edit, tap the alarm, then tap Sound and pick any ringtone.
-Under 30 seconds.
+Open Clock, tap Edit, tap the alarm, then tap Sound.
+If None has a checkmark, select any ringtone from the list.
+Takes about 20 seconds to fix.

-#Why did my alarm go off 12 hours late?
+Why did my alarm go off at the wrong time?

-You set PM instead of AM.
-The AM/PM selector is a small column on the right side of the time wheel that’s easy to scroll past without realizing you changed it.
-Open Clock > Alarm, edit the alarm, and double-check that column explicitly.
+You probably set PM instead of AM.
+The AM/PM selector is a thin column on the right side of the time wheel, and it scrolls easily without you noticing.
+Edit the alarm and confirm the setting explicitly.

-In iOS 15 and later, no. Alarms play even when the side switch shows orange.
-In iOS 14 and earlier, silent mode could suppress alarm audio.
+Not on iOS 15 and later.
+Alarms play through the built-in speaker even when the mute switch shows orange.
+On iOS 14 and earlier, the silent switch could suppress alarm audio, which is why this myth still circulates.

-#My alarm worked fine yesterday but not today.
-What happened?
+My alarm worked yesterday but didn’t go off today.
+What changed?

-Check three things in this order: first, whether the alarm was set as non-repeating and turned itself off after firing once; second, whether a Bluetooth device connected overnight and routed the audio elsewhere; third, whether iOS updated overnight and introduced a bug.
-The Repeat setting and Bluetooth connections cover 90% of these cases.
+Check three things: first, whether the alarm had no repeat days and disabled itself after firing once.
+Second, whether AirPods or a Bluetooth speaker connected overnight and routed the sound away.
+Third, whether an iOS update installed overnight and introduced a bug.
+Repeat settings and Bluetooth pairing cover the vast majority of these cases.

-Yes, occasionally.
-Sleep-tracking apps that request Clock access sometimes conflict with scheduled alarms.
-If alarm problems started after installing a sleep or fitness app, delete it and test the Clock alarm on its own before reinstalling anything else.
+Yes.
+Sleep-tracking apps that request Clock access can conflict with your scheduled alarms.
+If problems started after you installed a sleep or fitness app, delete that app and test the Clock alarm on its own for two or three mornings before reinstalling anything.

 Fone.tips Editorial Team